bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

 DeepSeek LLM, an advanced language model comprising 67 billion parameters.
 It has been trained from scratch on a vast dataset of 2 trillion tokens in both English and Chinese: https://github.com/deepseek-ai/DeepSeek-LLM

+OpenAI Realtime Agents.
+This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API: https://github.com/openai/openai-realtime-agents

 Atlantic.
 Automated Data Preprocessing Framework for Machine Learning: https://github.com/TsLu1s/atlantic